mquazi/AI-in-business/README.md

-Symposium webpage for AAAI Spring Sympoisum 2026 on AI in Business
+Symposium webpage for AAAI Summer Symposium 2026 on AI in Business